-Welcome back and let me thank you for joining another one of our discussions on health and aging.
+Welcome back and let me thank you for joining another one of our discussions on health and you.
 I’m Dr. Pool, and our talk today covers Alzheimer’s disease.

 Alzheimer’s is a growing problem for the population as a whole, and there is no known cure.
 However, there are things that can be done to strengthen your body and improve your balance.
 Exercise and more specifically, swimming is just one such example.